siddhartha2303/blog/_posts/2026-04-17-AI-data-center-network.md

         <tr>
           <td>InfiniBand</td>
           <td><p>Built for HPC and AI cluster communication from the start.
 It gives strong RDMA behavior, low latency, high throughput, and predictable performance for tightly coupled training jobs where many GPUs communicate together.</p></td>
           <td><p>The operating model is more specialized than normal Ethernet.
-Teams may need separate skills, tools, cabling choices, and lifecycle processes, and the fabric can feel less natural for environments that want one common enterprise network model.</p></td>
+Teams may need separate skills, tools, cabling choices, and lifecycle processes, and the fabric can feel less natural for environments that want one common enterprise network model.
+In practice, many modern AI deployments also tie the design closely to the NVIDIA ecosystem.</p></td>
         </tr>
         <tr>
           <td>Spectrum-X</td>
           <td><p>NVIDIA Spectrum-X keeps the Ethernet direction but makes it more AI-specific, combining Spectrum Ethernet switches, SuperNICs, congestion control, telemetry, and adaptive behavior for more predictable RoCE-based GPU fabrics.</p></td>
           <td><p>It should not be treated like generic Ethernet.
 The value comes from a more coordinated platform, so hardware choice, NIC behavior, software, telemetry, and RoCE/DCB configuration all matter.
-Poor tuning can still expose loss, queuing, or path imbalance.</p></td>
+Poor tuning can still expose loss, queuing, or path imbalance.
+It is also closely tied to the NVIDIA ecosystem, which can create vendor lock-in for teams that want a more open Ethernet supply chain.</p></td>
         </tr>
         <tr>
           <td>Enterprise Ethernet</td>